 Registration of an Overseas Corporation in Myanmar

-Foreign investors seeking to establish a business presence in Myanmar must navigate various legal frameworks depending on the nature and scope of their operations.
-Myanmar offers different registration options tailored to specific investment sectors and business models.
-There are generally three alternatives available to foreign investors looking to register a business presence in Myanmar.
-These include:
+Foreign investors looking to establish a business presence in Myanmar must navigate various legal frameworks, depending on the nature and scope of their operations.
+Myanmar offers several registration options tailored to specific investment sectors and business models.
+The three primary registration routes available to foreign investors are:

-2. Registration under the Myanmar Investment Law of 2016; and
+2. Registration under the Myanmar Investment Law of 2016

-3. Registration under the Special Economic Zone Law of 2014 to operate in special economic zones.
+3. Registration under the Special Economic Zone Law of 2014 for operations in special economic zones.

 What is an "Overseas Corporation"?

-Under Section 1 (xxi) of the Myanmar Companies Law, an “overseas corporation” is defined as a body corporate that is incorporated outside of Myanmar.
-This means any entity that is legally formed and registered in a foreign country is classified as an overseas corporation if it intends to operate or conduct business activities within Myanmar.
-Such corporations are required to comply with local laws and must register with the Directorate of Investment and Company Administration (DICA) before engaging in business activities in Myanmar.
+Under Section 1 (xxi) of the Myanmar Companies Law, an "overseas corporation" is defined as a body corporate that is incorporated outside Myanmar but intends to operate or conduct business activities within Myanmar.
+Such corporations must comply with Myanmar's legal requirements and are required to register with the Directorate of Investment and Company Administration (DICA) before commencing any business activities in Myanmar.
+Effectively, the concept of a registered overseas corporation has replaced the previously used structures of branch offices and representative offices under Myanmar’s former regulatory framework.

 When Must Overseas Corporations Register?

-Under Section 43 (a) of the Myanmar Companies Law, an overseas corporation is not allowed to engage in "carrying on business" in Myanmar unless it has registered its commercial presence with the DICA.
-Although the MCL does not define “carrying on business,” it provides guidance in Section 43(b) by outlining activities that do not qualify under this term.
-These activities include:
+According to Section 43 (a) of the Myanmar Companies Law, an overseas corporation, or a foreign company, cannot engage in "carrying on business" in Myanmar unless it has registered with the DICA.
+While the term "carrying on business" is not explicitly defined, Section 43(b) outlines activities that do not qualify under this term, including:

 3. Maintaining a bank account;